- Home

 b.
 Some key players operating in the animal vaccines market include Zoetis, Merck & Co., Inc., Boehringer Ingelheim Animal Health, Elanco, Virbac, Phibro Animal Health Corporation, Calier, Ceva, Bimeda Biologicals, Neogen Corporation

 b.
-North America dominated the animal vaccines market and accounted for the largest revenue share of over 28% in 2024.
+North America dominated the animal vaccines market and accounted for the largest revenue share of over 36.0% in 2025.
 This large share can be attributed to the high prevalence of livestock and zoonotic diseases leading to large-scale animal deaths.
+In addition, the market is anticipated to grow more quickly due to the high number of well-established pharmaceutical companies constantly working to expand their global reach and commercialize their vaccines.

 Share this report with your colleague or friend.